 The Islamic American University (IAU) was founded by immigrants from Muslim majority countries via the Muslim American Society (MAS).
 MAS utilized its national member base, scholarly resources and fundraising abilities to establish IAU.
 Although we are not a MAS organization, we are a separate entity that owes a great deal to them.
 Due mainly to their members’ sincere desire to spread Islamic knowledge and generous financial support, the building is debt-free.

-Twenty years ago, IAU was one of a few online Islamic degree programs.
+Twenty years ago, IAU was one of two online Islamic degree programs.
 Now, by the mercy of Allah and the sincerity of Muslim youth and donors, there are countless online options like Kiflayn (formerly SunniPath), Al-Magrib, eAlim.org, Bayyinah Institute, Rabata.org and Seekers Guidance.
-Seekers may be the most sincere effort out there as they do not charge fees for courses or for their degree streams, and they support scholars all around the world, mashaAllah.
+Seekers may be the most sincere effort out there as they do not charge fees for courses or degrees, and they support scholars all around the world, mashaAllah.
 (Note: There are many more institutions online but the writer has personal experience with classes and lectures from those mentioned above.)

 Another path IAU took to grow authentic Islamic knowledge was providing full scholarships to hand-picked study abroad students for traditional Arabic Language learning and full-time Islamic Studies in the Muslim majority world.
 This path also imparts the humble, gracious and beautiful personalities of traditional scholars into the hearts of western students of knowledge.
 Upon graduation, these new scholars agree to serve the U.S. Muslim community for a number of years, after which they are free to pursue additional opportunities.
 Due to political instability, the program was temporarily suspended, but a new opening to study in the Muslim majority world, by the mercy of Allah, has been identified for 2020.